kfaraj/samples/README.md

 # Samples

-This project is a collection of samples for Android.
+This repository contains a collection of samples for Android.

 ## [Dark theme](darktheme)